 The field placement is offered at the third-year level to 80 third- and fourth-year applicants who have the highest grade point average in their first- and second-year required courses.

 The placement is supplemented by a seminar course, which allows opportunities to share field placement experiences, discuss current criminal justice issues and learn from guest speakers with expertise in various areas of the criminal justice system.

-In fourth year, there is also the opportunity to complete a research project conducted under the direct supervision of a faculty member from the Institute of Criminology or the departments of Law or Sociology.
+In fourth year, there is also the opportunity to complete an undergraduate thesis conducted under the direct supervision of a faculty member from the Institute of Criminology or the departments of Law or Sociology.

 Employment possibilities in criminal justice are found traditionally in:

 - law enforcement;

 - probation, parole and correctional services;